SS Sir William Siemens: Design and construction

 Sir William Siemens (US official number 116732) was built in Cleveland, Ohio, in 1896 by the Globe Iron Works Company.
 Her construction was delayed by a strike at the shipyard after the launching of her sister ship Sir Henry Bessemer on May 9.
 She was completed on July 15, and was launched on July 25, 1896, as hull number 67.
 Sir William Siemens was built for John D. Rockefeller's Bessemer Steamship Company of Cleveland, and was named after German-British inventor Carl Wilhelm Siemens.
 Sir William Siemens was one of the largest ships on the Great Lakes at the time of her construction, earning her the unofficial title Queen of the Lakes, which she shared with her sister ship Sir Henry Bessemer and the M. A. Hanna & Company's freighter Coralia.
 They were surpassed in length on August 1, 1896, by the 445 ft Sir William Fairbairn.

-The cargo hold hold of Sir William Siemens was reminiscent of those found on older wooden lake freighters; between 1882 and 1904, the cargo holds of all iron and steel freighters contained stanchions and steel angles which were the equivalent of the knees used on wooden freighters.
+The cargo hold of Sir William Siemens was reminiscent of those found on older wooden lake freighters; between 1882 and 1904, the cargo holds of all iron and steel freighters contained stanchions and steel angles which were the equivalent of the knees used on wooden freighters.
 The hold was divided into four separate compartments by three screen bulkheads which stretched to the spar deck, and was accessed via twelve 8 ft hatches located on 24 ft centers.
 The four cargo compartments of Sir William Siemens' had capacities of 1700 LT, 1300 LT, 1700 LT and 1300 LT, making her total cargo capacity 6000 LT.
 Sir William Siemens' pilothouse was located behind her forecastle.
 She also had a deckhouse on her aft spar deck, which contained a galley and dining rooms; accommodations for her crew were housed in the aft deckhouse and forecastle.
 Her electric lighting system was manufactured by the General Electric Company of Schenectady, New York.